Audi RS 4: Quattro

 Another focus of the B7 RS 4 was on the introduction of the latest development of Audi's quattro permanent four-wheel drive system.
-This utilised the 'third generation' asymmetric/dynamic Torsen 'automatic torque biasing' centre differential, featuring a 'default' 40:60 front-to-rear torque split under normal conditions.
+This utilized the 'third generation' asymmetric/dynamic Torsen 'automatic torque biasing' centre differential, featuring a 'default' 40:60 front-to-rear torque split under normal conditions.
 Audi stressed that this would result in a more neutral response in corners and a more dynamic driving experience.
 Also, a more aggressive Torque Bias Ratio (TBR) was used, and set to 4:1, as opposed to 2:1 (and later variants 3:1 TBR) on standard A4.
 That means that one side of the differential can handle up to 80%, while the other side would have to only handle 20% of applied torque.

 Front and rear axle differentials are conventional "open" types, with a final drive ratio of 4.111.

 Traction is assisted by way of "Electronic Differential Lock" (EDL), which monitors the rotational speeds of the left and right wheels across an individual axle, and if one wheel should rotate faster than the other (exceeding the pre-defined parameters), indicating loss of traction, or "wheel spin" on one wheel, the EDL applies the brakes to that individual spinning wheel, and thus results in transferring torque across the open differential to the wheel on the other side deemed to have grip, hence traction.